Skip to content

 ]

-.
+Each object in the JSON array contains two keys: class and score.
 The class refers to the object recognized by the algorithm as a string.
-The score is a confidence ratio about this prediction as a float number.
+The score is a confidence value for this prediction as a float.

 SmartSight art

 Eventually, we stored all assets for the project in a SmartSight Art repository.
-This repo is useful to keep track of design changes overtime, but overall to use consistent logos and assets in all the SmartSight modules.
+This repo is useful for tracking design changes over time, and especially for using consistent logos and assets across all SmartSight modules.

-All the assets have been designed as vectors, meaning they can be enlarged and zoomed as much as needed, without pixelating.
+All the assets were designed as vectors, meaning they can be enlarged and zoomed as much as needed without pixelating.

 Tests